List of Trailer Park Boys characters: Levi and Desiree

+Leslie Dancer

 Linda

 Linda (Linda Busby) is J-Roc's mother.
 She first appears with Mr Lahey and Randy during J-Roc's filming of "From Russia With the Love Bone", when she grounds him for his actions.
 She usually disapproves of her son's style and mocks him.
 In the episode "Who's the Microphone Assassin?" she accidentally walks in on J-Roc while he's masturbating.
 Later, after J-Roc second-guesses his "blackness", she tries to convince him that he is indeed the microphone assassin and encourages him to perform in his rap concert.
 She further brightens his mood by revealing that she has had relationships with black men in the past, and he might have biological Afro-Caribbean roots.
 In season 2's third episode, J-Roc is able to allow Julian to open a nightclub in his and his mom's trailer while she's in Moncton for two weeks.